Insulin Lispro Injection

 Insulin lispro is used to treat type 1 diabetes (condition in which the body does not produce insulin and therefore cannot control the amount of sugar in the blood).
 It is also used to treat people with type 2 diabetes (condition in which the body does not use insulin normally and therefore cannot control the amount of sugar in the blood) who need insulin to control their diabetes.
 In patients with type 1 diabetes, insulin lispro is always used with another type of insulin, unless it is used in an external insulin pump.
 In patients with type 2 diabetes, insulin lispro may be used with another type of insulin or with oral medication(s) for diabetes.
 Insulin lispro is a short-acting, man-made version of human insulin.
 Insulin lispro works by replacing the insulin that is normally produced by the body and by helping move sugar from the blood into other body tissues where it is used for energy.
 It also stops the liver from producing more sugar.

-Insulin lispro comes as a solution (liquid) to inject subcutaneously (under the skin).
-It is usually injected 15 minutes before a meal or immediately after a meal.
+Insulin lispro comes as a solution (liquid) and a suspension (liquid with particles that will settle on standing) to inject subcutaneously (under the skin).
+Insulin lispro solution (Humalog) is usually injected within15 minutes before a meal or immediately after a meal.
+Insulin lispro suspension (Humalog Mix 75/25 or Humalog Mix 50/50) should be injected 15 minutes before a meal.
 Your doctor will tell you how many times you should inject insulin lispro each day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use insulin lispro exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 Never use insulin lispro when you have symptoms of hypoglycemia (low blood sugar) or if you have checked your blood sugar and found it to be low.
 Do not inject insulin into a skin area that is red, swollen, itchy, or thickened.